Search

 What happens when blood sugar is not normal?

 Once you know what is the normal sugar level, you can check easily if your blood sugar level is not normal.
 As mentioned earlier, it is important to maintain your blood glucose levels to maintain the body's stability of energy.
-A disease condition known as Diabetes is characterized by the inability of your body to naturally bring down glucose levels, thereby leaving extremely high glucose levels in the blood.
+Diabetes is characterized by the inability of your body to naturally bring down glucose levels, thereby leaving extremely high glucose levels in the blood.

 Diabetes type 1 is a genetic condition where the pancreatic cells of the individual do not secrete insulin for normal functioning.
-Whereas type 2 diabetes is an acquired condition wherein the cells are resistant to the action of insulin, and the blood glucose levels remain high.
+Type 2 diabetes is an acquired condition wherein the cells are resistant to the action of insulin, and the blood glucose levels remain high.

 Various factors contributing to type 2 diabetes are obesity, overweight, hormonal disorders, or insulin resistance.
 In either case, patients strive to medically bring down blood glucose levels by using synthetic injectable insulin or blood glucose-lowering tablets such as Metformin and Glimepiride.